- HCC-78

 Identification of Metabolites of EPT, 4-OH-EPT, and 5-MeO-EPT after Incubation with pHLM

-N-Ethyl-N-propyltryptamine (EPT), 4-Hydroxy-N-ethyl-N-propyltryptamine (4-OH-EPT), and 5-Methoxy-N-ethyl-N-propyltryptamine (5-MeO-EPT) are new psychoactive substances classified as tryptamines.
-EPT is known to form metabolites by indole ring hydroxylation among others, but the metabolism of 4-OH-EPT and 5-MeO-EPT has not been reported.
-Many tryptamines metabolize rapidly, and identifying the appropriate metabolites to reveal intake is essential.
+N-Ethyl-N-propyltryptamine (EPT), 4-Hydroxy-N-ethyl-N-propyltryptamine (4-OH-EPT), and 5-Methoxy-N-ethyl-N-propyltryptamine (5-MeO-EPT) are a class of psychoactive chemicals known as tryptamines.
+EPT has been reported to form metabolites via indole ring hydroxylation and other methods, but it is unknown how 4-OH-EPT and 5-MeO-EPT are converted.
+Most tryptamines are quick to break down, so it's important to pinpoint which metabolites will reveal intake.
 Therefore, Bergh et al. aimed to identify the major metabolites of EPT, 4-OH-EPT, and 5-MeO-EPT by incubating them with pooled human liver microsomes (pHLM).

 Fig. 3.
 Main metabolites of PET (A), 5-MeO-EPT (B) and 4-OH-EPT (C) identified after incubation with pHLM (Bergh M S, Bogen I L, et al., 2024).